sazr/php-script-task/README.md

 - Create the database `website_users` if it does not exist. *I notice the task documentation didn't instruct adding a database name command line argument.
 So I have made an assumption I need to create the database as part of the task.*
 - Create the `users` table if it doesn't exist
 - Parse the CSV file for users.
-If invalid data is found: the script exits without making any changes to the database
+If invalid data is found: the script notifies of the issue and skips importing that user.
 - "Upsert" the user data into the `users` table.
 Ie, if an email already exists the other column details will be updated, else a new row is inserted into the table.

 *The user must specify the mysql host, username and password*